 It is the mission of the FBA to promote the uniquely American tradition of barbecuing meat over natural wood or charcoal-fired heat and smoke through education, family-friendly fellowship, and competition.

-2. INTERPRETATION of RULES – The interpretation of the FBA rules and regulations are those of the FBA Representative at the contest and his or her decisions are final.
-The FBA Representative may not deviate from nor change any FBA rule for any contest for any reason.
+2. INTERPRETATION OF RULES.
+The interpretation of the FBA rules and regulations are those of the FBA Lead Representative at the contest and his or her decisions are final.
+The FBA Lead Representative may not deviate from nor change any FBA rule for any contest for any reason.

-4. MEAT INSPECTION – All meats must be USDA or state DA inspected and passed.
-No pre-seasoning, injecting, marinating or cooking of any entry is permitted until after inspection by the Official Meat Inspector as appointed by the FBA Representative or the contest organizer.
+4. MEAT INSPECTION.
+All meats must be USDA inspected and passed.
+No pre-seasoning, injecting, marinating or cooking of any entry is permitted until after inspection by the Official Meat Inspector as appointed by the FBA Representative.
 The head cook or his representative shall sign a form stating the meat is USDA approved.
 Meat inspection begins at noon on the day prior to the contest.
+All teams must have their meats inspected prior to the start of the Cook Teams’ Meeting or they will be deemed ineligible to compete in the event.
+Any team arriving late must contact the Lead Rep prior to the Cook Teams’ Meeting and request an alternate meat inspection.
+Only the Lead Rep, and no one else, can grant the request.
 All meat must be maintained at a maximum temperature of 40 degrees F prior to inspection.
 Prior to cooking, all meat that is resting in preparation for cooking must be covered at all times.
-All meats must be cooked to a minimum internal temperature of 145 degrees F. After cooking all meat must be maintained at a minimum temperature of 140 degrees F in a covered container until turned in for judging.
+All meats must be cooked to a minimum internal temperature of 145 degrees F. After cooking, all meat must be maintained at a minimum temperature of 140 degrees F in a covered container until turned in for judging.
 All contest meat, once inspected, may not leave the cook team’s site until turn in.

 a.
 Chicken: The team may cook chicken whole, halved, or individual pieces.